WasmEdge/docs/docs/contribute/plugin/intro.md

   - The path specified in the environment variable `WASMEDGE_PLUGIN_PATH`.
   - The `../plugin/` directory relative to the WasmEdge installation path.
-  - The `./wasmedge/` directory located under the library path if WasmEdge is installed in a system directory such as `/usr` and `/usr/local`.
+  - The `./wasmedge/` directory is located under the library path if WasmEdge is installed in a system directory such as `/usr` and `/usr/local`.

 - If the plugins are located in a specific path or directory, developers can use the `WasmEdge_PluginLoadFromPath("PATH_TO_PLUGIN/plugin.so")` API to load the plugins from that particular location.